 all employees employed in short term jobs established by special federal or state programs such as summer jobs for underprivileged youths;

-all intermittent employees which are defined as an employee who is neither full-time nor a regular part-time employee and whose position has been designated as an intermittent position by his/her Appointing Authority in accordance with existing written procedures of the Personnel Administrator, or those procedures as hereafter amended.
+all intermittent employees which are defined as an employee who is neither full-time nor a regular part-time employee and whose position has been designated as an intermittent position by the Employer in accordance with existing written procedures of the Personnel Administrator, or those procedures as hereafter amended.

 all persons paid through a subsidiary account designated by the State Comptroller for use in the payment of contract personnel.

-A full-time employee is defined as an employee who normally works a full workweek and whose employment is expected to continue for twelve (12) months or who normally works a full workweek and has been employed for twelve (12) consecutive months or more.
+A full-time employee is defined as an employee who normally works a full workweek and whose employment is expected to continue for twelve (12) months or more, who normally works a full workweek and has been employed for twelve (12) consecutive months or more.